inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // Warnings were encountered during analysis:
 //
 // src/components/EventSchemas.ts:221:5 - (ae-forgotten-export) The symbol "FinishedEventPayload" needs to be exported by the entry point index.d.ts
-// src/components/InngestCommHandler.ts:886:5 - (ae-forgotten-export) The symbol "ServerTiming" needs to be exported by the entry point index.d.ts
+// src/components/InngestCommHandler.ts:885:5 - (ae-forgotten-export) The symbol "ServerTiming" needs to be exported by the entry point index.d.ts
-// src/components/InngestCommHandler.ts:888:9 - (ae-forgotten-export) The symbol "ExecutionVersion" needs to be exported by the entry point index.d.ts
+// src/components/InngestCommHandler.ts:887:9 - (ae-forgotten-export) The symbol "ExecutionVersion" needs to be exported by the entry point index.d.ts
-// src/components/InngestCommHandler.ts:888:36 - (ae-forgotten-export) The symbol "ExecutionResult" needs to be exported by the entry point index.d.ts
+// src/components/InngestCommHandler.ts:887:36 - (ae-forgotten-export) The symbol "ExecutionResult" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:268:3 - (ae-forgotten-export) The symbol "InitialRunInfo" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:281:5 - (ae-forgotten-export) The symbol "MiddlewareRunInput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:287:5 - (ae-forgotten-export) The symbol "BlankHook" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:320:5 - (ae-forgotten-export) The symbol "MiddlewareRunOutput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:339:5 - (ae-forgotten-export) The symbol "MiddlewareSendEventInput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:346:5 - (ae-forgotten-export) The symbol "MiddlewareSendEventOutput" needs to be exported by the entry point index.d.ts
-// src/components/InngestMiddleware.ts:357:3 - (ae-forgotten-export) The symbol "AnyInngest" needs to be exported by the entry point index.d.ts
-// src/types.ts:80:5 - (ae-forgotten-export) The symbol "failureEventErrorSchema" needs to be exported by the entry point index.d.ts
+// src/types.ts:76:5 - (ae-forgotten-export) The symbol "failureEventErrorSchema" needs to be exported by the entry point index.d.ts
-// src/types.ts:782:5 - (ae-forgotten-export) The symbol "TimeStrBatch" needs to be exported by the entry point index.d.ts
+// src/types.ts:799:5 - (ae-forgotten-export) The symbol "TimeStrBatch" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)